kubernetes/website/content/en/docs/concepts/storage/volumes.md

 ## Using subPath {#using-subpath}

 Sometimes, it is useful to share one volume for multiple uses in a single pod.
-The `volumeMounts.subPath` property specifies a sub-path inside the referenced volume instead of its root.
+The `volumeMounts[*].subPath` property specifies a sub-path inside the referenced volume instead of its root.

 The following example shows how to configure a Pod with a LAMP stack (Linux Apache MySQL PHP)